-Conclusions and future research directions.
+Conclusions and future research directions

-This thesis provides new insights into the role of rodent ecology on LASV transmission and subsequent spillover into human populations in Sierra Leone through the association of anthropogenic land use change with rodent community structure.
-The methods used within this thesis to investigate the research questions included a literature review and synthesis of publicly available data on rodent sampling across West Africa and primary data collection through systematic rodent trapping in a Lassa fever endemic region of Eastern Sierra Leone.
-This final thesis chapter summarises the key findings, including a reflection on the general strengths and limitations of the work, as more detailed issues pertaining to each study are covered at the end of each chapter.
-The final sections of this chapter focus on the implications for the understanding of Lassa fever epidemiology and provides suggestions for future research.
+This thesis provides new insights into the role of rodent ecology on LASV transmission and subsequent spillover into human populations in Sierra Leone through examining the association of anthropogenic land use change with rodent community structure.
+The methods used in this thesis to address the research questions included a literature review and synthesis of publicly available data from rodent trapping studies across West Africa and primary data collection through systematic rodent trapping in a Lassa fever endemic region of Eastern Sierra Leone.
+This final chapter summarises the key findings from the thesis and reflects on the general strengths and limitations of the work, with more detailed issues pertaining to each study covered at the end of each chapter.
+The final sections of this chapter focus on the implications of the work conducted for the understanding of Lassa fever epidemiology and provide suggestions for future research.

 Principle findings of the thesis

 Limited primary data from rodent trapping studies conducted in Sierra Leone hinders our understanding of the Lassa fever disease system (Monath et al. 1974; McCormick et al. 1987; Mahy 1992; Barnett et al. 2000; Leski et al. 2015; Bangura et al. 2021).
-Few comprehensive rodent ecological studies have been designed to specifically investigate the role of the broader rodent community in LASV transmission (Demby et al. 2001; Fichet-Calvet et al. 2005; Mariën et al. 2018; Mariën et al. 2020).
-Much of the available data is derived from opportunistic sampling of rodents following Lassa fever outbreaks in human communities (Monath et al. 1974; Wulff, Fabiyi, and Monath 1975; Safronetz et al. 2010; Yadouleton et al. 2019; Happi et al. 2022).
-Consequently, Chapter 2 presents a quantitative review of existing studies to assess the current state of rodent and rodent-associated pathogen sampling across West Africa.
-The data from these studies were synthesised and compiled into a database made available for use by the scientific and public health community (Simons 2022c).
-This review revealed that primary rodent trapping can effectively complement consolidated datasets (i.e., IUCN and GBIF) by expanding the geographic areas sampled.
-It also identified regions and host-pathogen associations that have been relatively under-sampled, limiting the inference that can be drawn from currently available datasets.
-Furthermore, the developed measure of relative sampling bias can be used to adjust for spatial and taxonomic biases in future models, improving the prediction of zoonotic infectious disease emergence risk.
+Few comprehensive rodent ecological studies have been designed to investigate the role of the broader rodent community in LASV transmission (Demby et al. 2001; Fichet-Calvet et al. 2005; Mariën et al. 2018; Mariën et al. 2020).
+Much of the available data come from opportunistic sampling of rodents following Lassa fever outbreaks in human communities (Monath et al. 1974; Wulff, Fabiyi, and Monath 1975; Safronetz et al. 2010; Yadouleton et al. 2019; Happi et al. 2022).
+Therefore, Chapter 2 set out to conduct a scoping review and quantitative synthesis of existing trapping studies to assess the current state of rodent and rodent-associated pathogen sampling across West Africa.
+The data from the included studies were compiled into a database, made available for reuse by the scientific and public health community (Simons 2022c).
+The scoping review found that primary rodent trapping studies are needed to effectively complement existing datasets (i.e., IUCN and GBIF) by expanding the geographic areas sampled.
+It also identified regions and host-pathogen associations that have been relatively under-sampled, thus limiting the inference that can be drawn from available datasets.
+Furthermore, the developed measure of relative sampling bias generated as part of the scoping review in Chapter 2 can be used to adjust for spatial and taxonomic biases in future dynamical systems models, improving the prediction of zoonotic infectious disease emergence risk.

-Building upon the findings from Chapter 2 and the previous literature, it is evident that multiple rodent host species potentially contribute to LASV transmission and maintenance among rodent populations (Wulff, Fabiyi, and Monath 1975; Demby et al. 2001; Fichet-Calvet et al. 2014; Olayemi et al. 2016; Yadouleton et al. 2019).
-However, data remain limited regarding the structure of these rodent populations within multi-species communities, particularly in terms of how these communities may change across anthropogenic land use gradients.
+The findings from Chapter 2 and the previous literature indicate that multiple rodent host species likely contribute to LASV transmission and maintenance among rodent populations (Wulff, Fabiyi, and Monath 1975; Demby et al. 2001; Fichet-Calvet et al. 2014; Olayemi et al. 2016; Yadouleton et al. 2019).
+However, data remain limited regarding the structure of these rodent populations within multi-species communities, particularly with regards to how the structure of these communities may change across anthropogenic land use gradients.
 To address this knowledge gap, a three-year rodent trapping study was designed and implemented in a Lassa fever endemic region of Eastern Sierra Leone.
-The study aimed to sample to rodent communities across a land use gradietn, ranging from natural forest settings to agriculture areas and human habitation, in order to characterise the rodent communities within these habitats.
-Sampling was conducted at high temporal frequency to account for expected seasonal dynamics in rodent occupancy and abundance.
+This longitudinal study aimed to sample rodent communities across a land use gradient ranging from natural forest settings to agriculture areas and human habitation, with a view to characterise the rodent communities within these habitats.
+Sampling was conducted at a high temporal resolution to account for expected seasonal dynamics in rodent occupancy and abundance.
+The findings from the longitudinal study were presented in Chapters 3 and 4, summarised below.